This report is powered by Mention Network — track how your brand shows up across AI answers and citations

 "Which platform has fewer scammers and fake buyers?"

-eBay emerges as the platform with fewer scammers and fake buyers across most models due to its consistent visibility and perceived robust verification processes.
+eBay emerges as the platform with fewer scammers and fake buyers across most models due to its consistent visibility and perceived robust buyer protection mechanisms.

 deepseek